AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cancellation/Non-Renewal Notification Laws

-Auto insurance companies cannot cancel policies that have been in force for over 60 days except when you don’t pay the premium, you have committed fraud or misrepresentation on your application, or your driver’s license has been revoked or suspended.
+Auto insurance companies cannot cancel policies older than 60 days except for nonpayment, fraud or misrepresentation on your application, or your driver’s license has been revoked or suspended.

-If the provider decides not to renew your policy at the end of the term, it must notify you 45 days prior.
 The provider must give you notice and explain its reasoning for not renewing your policy before it drops it.
-Common reasons why providers drop policies are that the provider no longer offers that type of insurance, it doesn’t want to write as many policies in your area, or you were convicted of drunk driving.
+Providers drop policies because the provider no longer offers that type of insurance, it doesn’t want to write as many policies in your area, or you were convicted of drunk driving.

 Self-Insurance

-Maryland allows self-insurance, but only if you have more than 25 vehicles.
+Maryland allows self-insurance for those with more than 25 vehicles.
 The minimum required collateral is $105,000.

 Car Inspection Requirements

-In Maryland, all vehicles must be inspected every two years.
-The types of required inspections are based on the model year and weight of your vehicle.
+In Maryland, all vehicles must be inspected every two years with requirements based on the model year and weight.

-• Onboard diagnostic test: This test is required for model years 1996 and newer, model years 2008 and newer for heavy-duty vehicles, and vehicles up to 14,000 pounds.
+• Onboard diagnostic test: Required for vehicles from 1996 and newer, model years 2008 and newer for heavy-duty vehicles, and vehicles up to 14,000 pounds.

 Along with the specific model year and weight criteria, only certain counties in Maryland require testing: